The Dark Heart of Uukrul: Legacy

-The Dark Heart of Uukrul was considered to be abandonware for many years until a fan named Scott "Kill0byt3" Greig was able to get in touch with the original developers and re-release it on GOG.com in 2020.
+The Dark Heart of Uukrul was legally unavailable for sale for many years until a fan named Scott "Kill0byt3" Greig was able to get in touch with the original developers and re-release it on GOG.com in 2020.
 Unfortunately, Greig died in March of that year due to an undisclosed cause.
 GOG.com dedicated the re-release to his name.